 So the idea of making personal computers “graphical”, with icons and logos and pictures made Mr. Gates a very rich man and made our lives a lot easier.

 Point is, the “potential” of what Windows held back then, which has made all the 3D, high-graphic density games and photo/video editing and production possible was something that the world didn't misjudge!

 Anyway after the first version of Windows. the second version broke out of its eggshell 7 years later!
 The Windows V2.0

-Well the second reason why the Windows 2.0 was creating waves was that it brought with itself quite the support for a number of applications, including Calendar, Calculator and the likes of it.
+Well, the second reason why Windows 2.0 was creating waves was that it brought with itself quite the support for a number of applications, including Calendar, Calculator and the likes of it.

 Although the next version of Windows made its appearance around 12 years later, the Windows 3.0

 Now it might come as a surprise to you, but this was the version of Windows which had shown any signs of Windows being able to compete with the then-industry leader, Macintosh.

 The earlier versions were successful no doubt but on a limited scale.
 In fact, the interesting story here is, Windows 3.0 wasn't even originally approved, it was just a kind of “side-project” of two individuals.